rgreminger/StructuralSearchModels.jl/docs/src/index.md

 ## Citation

-If you use this package in your research, please cite the following paper which introduced the estimation approach:
+If you use this package in your research, please cite the following paper that introduced the estimation approach:

 > Greminger, R. P. (2025).
 Trade-Offs Between Ranking Objectives: Descriptive Evidence and Structural Estimation. arXiv preprint available at https://arxiv.org/abs/2210.16408.

-If you use the search and discovery model implemented in this package, please also cite the following paper which introduces the model:
+If you use the search and discovery model implemented in this package, please also cite the following paper that introduced the model:

 > Greminger, R. P. (2022).
 Optimal Search and Discovery. *Management Science* 68(5), 3904–3924.